MOGI-ROS/Week-5-6-Gazebo-sensors/README.md

         rclpy.shutdown()
 ```

 Let's rebuild the workspace and try the node!
-We shouldn't see any difference at this point, but the image callback is triggered by a separate thread now!
+We shouldn't see any difference at this point, but the image callback is triggered on a separate thread now!

+---

 Now let's work on the image processing: